European shares rise to seven-year high on Greek deal prospects

 Asset performance in 2015: link.reuters.com/gap87v

-Today’s European research round-up (Additional reporting by Francesco Canepa; Editing by Larry King)
+Today’s European research round-up (Additional reporting by Francesco Canepa; Editing by Larry King/Ruth Pitchford)